Contents:

 Spoken.
 20 min talk, or longer workshop 1-3 hrs.

 Spring is a time of rebirth and renewal.
-Easter, whose name comes from the pagan celebration of Ostara, celebrates Spring within the Christian theology of resurrection and the defeat of death.
-Science offers a springtime way of thinking about death and resurrection, one infused with hope, renewal, legacy, and rebirth.
+Easter, whose name comes from the pagan celebration of Ostara, celebrates spring within the Christian theology of resurrection and the defeat of death.
+Science offers a springtime way of thinking about death and resurrection, one infused with hope, renewal, legacy, even rebirth.